hbowie/pstextmerge/docs/index.md

 The letter "H" will cause selected special characters to be translated to their equivalent HTML entities.

+<h4 id="summarize-modifier-s">Summarize Modifier "S"</h4>

+The letter "S" will pull the first few sentences from the field, within the first 250 characters.

 <h4 id="markdown-modifier-o">Markdown Modifier "O"</h4>